Ever sat down on the couch (or lay down in bed, who are we kidding?) for a Netflix binge and wondered how those captions got there?

 Real-time closed captioning is where you transcribe live videos or audio as it happens, more specifically around 2 to 3 seconds after the live version.

 A good example of real-time closed captioning is how court cases and trials are officially documented.

 Offline captioning is more relaxed because you don’t have to get it right seconds after you’ve heard the audio.

 If you’re trying to land a CART provider position, you’d have to be an experienced court reporter with extensive knowledge of CART (Communication Access Real-Time Translation) technology.

-In the past, this position is only available office-based, but the internet has paved the way for doing this job remotely.
+In the past, this position was exclusively office-based, but the internet has paved the way for doing this job remotely.

 Generally, as a closed captioner, you must have:

 And this free video will show you exactly everything you need to do to get started.
 Click here to watch it now.